 Carol is an independent multimedia documentary producer and a web developer based in downtown Durham.
 She is the recipient of the Ella Fountain Pratt Emerging Artists Award for her interactive documentary, Bridging Rails to Trails: Stories of the American Tobacco Trail.
 She received a Gracie Award for American Women in Radio and Television for the short video, HAND – Health Arts Network at Duke.
-Carol also teaches at The Center for Documentary Studies at Duke University.
+Carol is also a former instructor at The Center for Documentary Studies at Duke University.

 Jim is an award-winning filmmaker and editor based in Durham.
 He has worked as an editor on several feature documentaries, including Rarefied, Monster Road, Doubletime, and Dancing with the Goddess.
 His filmmaking credits include the short films When Walt Whitman Was a Little Girl, It Had Wings, and Hot Dog Man: A Case Study.
 Jim teaches courses in editing and moving image practice for Duke University’s Program in the Arts of the Moving Image and short form video production at The Center for Documentary Studies at Duke.